pippim/pippim.github.io/programs/mserve.md

 In addition to tracking music on local storage, *Locations* can access music stored on a File Server or a Mobile Phone.

+### Sample *View Locations* Window
+{:.no_toc}

 ---

+Here is a sample *View Locations* window with a location highlighted in green.

+{% include image.html src="/assets/img/mserve/mserve View Locations.png"
+   alt="mserve View Locations.png"
+   style="float: none; width: 100%; margin: 2rem 0 1rem 0;"
+   caption="mserve View Locations.png"
+%}

+Mandatory Location Fields.
+The first two fields are mandatory:

+- ***Location Name*** - Cannot be blank and must be unique
+- ***Music Top Directory*** - The parent folder / subdirectory that contains Artist subdirectories.
+The *Top Directory* cannot be changed for the currently opened location.
+To change the current locations *Top Directory*, Open and play a different location with the *File* dropdown menu in the *Music Location Tree* (main) window.

+---

+### Sample *Edit Location* Window
+{:.no_toc}

 Here is a sample *Edit Location* window with a location highlighted in green.